bmorledge-hampton19/deamination_determination/README.md

 ## Dependencies and File System Naming Conventions

 #### A Disclaimer...
 Admittedly, the software in this repository was largely not designed with other users in mind.
 Despite this, the core analysis is still very much reproducible after taking a few steps to set up a specific environment and following a few conventions pertaining to the project's file system structure.
 In the event that the following steps are insufficient to reproduce the desired results, you are more than welcome to [post an issue](../../issues) or email me directly at b.morledge-hampton@wsu.edu.
-It is also worth noting that we plan to produce a more user-friendly software package with the same functionality in the near future.
+If there is sufficient interest in the future, we will consider producing a more user-friendly software package with the same functionality.

 #### Dependencies
 Besides the code in this repository, the analysis requires that the following packages are installed (The most up-to-date version of each package is recommended):